Permission for pets and service animals

 Yes.
 Your permission can be withdrawn if you fail to keep to any of the responsibilities above.

-We may also withdraw your permission if we receive justified complaints about a pet that you’re responsible for.
-Or if the pet is mistreated in anyway.
+We may also withdraw your permission if we receive justified complaints about a pet that you’re responsible for or if the pet is mistreated in anyway.

 What happens if my permission is withdrawn?